open2b/scriggo-site/site/template-spec.md

 ## Template initialization and execution

 The template execution starts from a template file.
 If the file contains an extends declaration, the execution starts from the extended file.
+If the extended file extends another file, the execution starts from that other file, and so on as long as an extended file does not extend any other files.

 ### Package `"unsafe"`